 Keyboard Shortcuts to Format Spreadsheet Cells

 If you frequently have to format cells after you've typed the information, you may want to take note of some of these keyboard shortcuts that allow you to format cells as you go.
-This information is for Office 2007 and Office 2010.
+This information is for Excel 2007, Excel 2010, and Excel 2013.

 If you enter a zip code like 08976, Excel will assume it is a number and will drop the leading zero to display 8976 in the active cell.
 If you enter an ' (apostrophe) before the value, Excel will accept the zip code as text.